 The Institute’s Library, the Research Coordination Unit, the IT Department and administrative staff assist the researchers in their work.
 The Institute has its own Guesthouse, and organises regular seminars and international conferences.
 It cooperates closely with anthropologists and other colleagues at the Martin Luther University, Halle-Wittenberg, and at the University of Leipzig:

-Seminar for Social Anthropology, Martin Luther University Halle-Wittenberg
+Institute for Social and Cultural Anthropology, Martin Luther University Halle-Wittenberg

 Institute for Social Anthropology, University of Leipzig